fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

 ---
-title: "eBPF journey by examples: xdp redirecting with Katran"
+title: "eBPF journey by examples: L4 load balancing with XDP and Katran"
-date: 2023-08-21T15:01:51+01:00
+date: 2023-09-06T15:01:51+01:00
 categories: ["Go", "ebpf", "xdp"]
-#description: Discover eBPF's power with tracepoints and KProbes through practical examples.
-Explore how Falco, a cloud-native security tool, leverages these techniques for Linux system monitoring.
-Learn to implement user space logic using Go and uncover the complexities of eBPF programming.
-draft: true
+description: Explore the power of XDP (eBPF) and dive into the world of efficient load balancing with Katran.
+Discover how this innovative technology enables network packet redirection and seamless traffic distribution, all while maintaining session consistency.
 ---

 # Katran

 This is my second post about digging into popular eBPF projects.
+You can see the first post about Falco and tracepoints [here]({{< ref "/posts/ebpf-journey-syscalls-with-falco" >}}).

 This time I am looking at [katran](https://github.com/facebookincubator/katran), an xdp based loadbalancer opensourced by Meta.

 A loadbalancer works in a very simple way: it translates network packets directed towards a single virtual IP (VIP) toward a serie of endpoints (`real`s, in katran's lingo), while maintaining session consistency (meaning, all the packets belonging to a given tcp session are sent to the same `real`).